CI/CD for Design: Catching AI Slop Before It Ships

 sailop check ./src --max-score 50

-# Exit code 0 if all files are below the threshold
+# Exit 0 if every file is below the threshold

-# Exit code 1 if any file exceeds the thresholdThis is the building block for CI integration.
-Set a maximum DNA score, and the command fails if any file exceeds it.
+# Exit 1 if any file exceeds itThat exit code is the whole building block.
+Set a maximum DNA score; the command fails if any file goes over.

 # Strict: nothing above 40 (Grade B or better)